GDSC-IGDTUW-Autumn-of-Code-2022/flutter-projects-23/README.md

 </p>

-A repository for showcasing your Flutter Projects for the GDSC IGDTUW Autumn of Code program.
+A repository for showcasing your Flutter Projects for the GDSC IGDTUW Autumn of Code program. <br/> You can add any flutter project you have worked on.
 Create an issue describing the project you want to contribute, wait for it to get assigned to you and contribute!
-You can add any flutter project you have worked on.

 ## CONTRIBUTING TO THIS PROJECT